isabella232/pmm-doc-experiment/docs/dashboards/dashboard-mysql-replication.md

 on the binlog rotation policy adopted (for example using the configuration variables `max_binlog_size` and `expire_logs_days`).

-There can be more binlog files depending on the rotation policy adopted (for example using the configuration variables {{ opt_max_binlog_size }} and {{ opt_expire_logs_days }}) or even because of server reboots.
+**NOTE**: There can be more binlog files depending on the rotation policy adopted (for example using the configuration variables `max_binlog_size` and `expire_logs_days`) or even because of server reboots.

 When planning the disk space, take care of the overall dimension of binlog files and adopt a good rotation policy or think about having a separate mount point or disk to store the binlog data.

-{{ view_all_metrics }} {{ mysql }} Replication

 ## Binlog Data Written Hourly